Scyllarus pygmaeus

 Scyllarus pygmaeus is a species of slipper lobster that lives in shallow water in the Mediterranean Sea and eastern Atlantic Ocean.
 It grows to a length of 55 mm, which is too small for it to be fished for food.
 The juvenile form was first described in 1885, with the description of the adult following in 1888 as a result of the Challenger expedition.

 Description

-S. pygmaeus is the smallest slipper lobster species, with a carapace length of 11.5 mm for females, and 10 mm for males.
+Scyllarus pygmaeus is the smallest slipper lobster species, with a carapace length of 11.5 mm for females, and 10 mm for males.
 The total body length can reach 55 mm, but is typically less than 40 mm.
 Its small size precludes S. pygmaeus from being a target for fisheries.
 The body of S. pygmaeus is "pale brownish or pinkish with patches of darker hairs".

-S. pygmaeus resembles a young individual of Scyllarus arctus, with which it occurs in sympatry.
+Scyllarus pygmaeus resembles a young individual of Scyllarus arctus, with which it occurs in sympatry.
 The two species can be distinguished by a suite of characteristics: